raphael1688/gcp-global-tcp-f5/README.md

 This diagram illustrates how client traffic is managed through the GCP Global Load Balancer and processed by F5 BIG-IP instances before reaching the backend services.

-# Network Diagram for GCP and F5 BIG-IP Configuration

-This diagram illustrates how client traffic is managed through the GCP Global Load Balancer and processed by F5 BIG-IP instances before reaching the backend services.

-# Network Diagram for GCP and F5 BIG-IP Configuration

-This diagram illustrates how client traffic is managed through the GCP Global Load Balancer and processed by F5 BIG-IP instances before reaching the backend services.

 ```mermaid
 graph LR
     A[Client] -->|TCP/443| B(GCP Global Load Balancer)